justintaeson/dubsado-assessment/EXPLANATION.md

 ## There are two functions that have very similar logic and could be merged into one.
 Which functions do you think can be merged and why?

 - The `promoteEmployee` and `demoteEmployee` functions have very similar logic and could be merged into one.
-This is because both functions use the same concept of finding a node and moving it either up or down the tree
+This is because both functions use the same concept of finding a node and moving it either up or down the tree.